xiaohan2012/graph-event-detection/diary.md

 - construct heterogeneous interaction graph(HIG)
 - PageRank on HIG to get interaction weight
 - updated greedy algorithm
-- sew all the things together are do the experiment
+- sew all the things together
+- do the experiment

 TODO: